tytydraco/yessleep/out/I_found_a_video_rental_store_in_a_small_town_What_was_on_the_tape_shattered_my_family.md

 On it, a small television flickered to life.
 Michael came into focus on the screen.

-“Ger her messages,” he said.
+“Get her messages,” he said.
 “She never deleted them.
 She had help getting the drugs.
 Her boyfriend also knows she set the fire and will break under pressure.
 Good luck.”

 When he finished, the TV went dark.